ToolJet/ToolJet/docs/versioned_docs/version-2.12.0/org-management/workspaces/workspace-variables.md

 ---

 :::caution
-Workspace variable feature is deprecated and will be removed in the future releases.
-In the current version, you can only delete existing variables; creating and updating variables through this deprecated feature is not possible.
+Workspace variables are currently marked as deprecated, indicating that it will be removed in future releases.
+In the current version, you are still able to delete existing variables and use it through out any ToolJet apps, but creating and updating variables are no longer supported.

 Please use [Workspace Constants](/docs/org-management/workspaces/workspace_constants) instead.
 :::